-Grants from all sources and for all purposes made up 14.7% of all revenue.
-This was a decrease of 2.5% from the previous year.
+Grants from all other sources and for all purposes made up 17.2% of all revenue.
+This was a decrease of 25.1% from the previous year.

-Investment income increased by 2.5% due to increases in interest rates and the availability of more idle funds to invest.
+Investment income increased by 52.8% as short-term interest rates continued to increase, as did the availability of idle funds to invest.